 This process is included in the Nominations and Governance Committee's written charter, which is available on the corporate governance section of Abbott's investor relations Web site (www.abbottinvestor.com).
-Abbott did not have any related person transactions in 2013 requiring Nominations and Governance Committee approval under this policy.
+The spouse of one of our executive officers, Jaime Contreras, is employed by Abbott.
+During 2014, her total compensation exceeded the foregoing threshold.